coder7475/coder7475/README.md

 🔐 Recently, I’ve been exploring cybersecurity—learning about real-world issues and challenges is fascinating to me!

+🚀 At OctopusX, I manage deployments and app maintenance with Docker, Nginx, and GitHub Actions, constantly finding ways to improve workflows

 ## 👨‍💻 My Skills

 <div align="left">